Bringing full fibre infrastructure to five million homes

-Antin Infrastructure Partners & Goldman Sachs‘s partnership to provide full fibre infrastructure to 8 million homes and businesses across the UK by 2025.
+Antin Infrastructure Partners & Goldman Sachs‘ partnership to provide full fibre infrastructure to 8 million homes and businesses across the UK by 2025.

 Situation